-Analysis | 7 witnesses who should testify at Trump’s impeachment trial
+Analysis | 7 witnesses who could shed light at Trump’s impeachment trial

 Yes, Democrats have requested this.
 And no, he won’t show up.
 But that doesn’t mean it wouldn’t be vital.
 The question here, after all, is whether Trump incited his supporters.
 Hearing his argument about why that isn’t the case would be helpful.

 Another pertinent question: What did he know and when about the Capitol riot as it was progressing?
-Even as news reports showed the ugly scenes, Trump doubled down on his criticisms of then-Vice President Mike Pence for not unilaterally trying to overturn the results of the election.
+Even as news reports showed the ugly scenes, Trump doubled down on his criticisms of Vice President Mike Pence for not unilaterally trying to overturn the results of the election.
 His tweet on Pence, in fact, came just after reports indicated Pence had been escorted off the Senate floor for his safety.
 Trump also released a video hours later telling his supporters to be peaceful and to leave, but also expressing his “love” for them.

 The charge is incitement, but Trump’s posture toward the scenes as they were taking place is relevant to understanding if this was an outcome he desired.